Casa El Valle

 Trevélez, where some of the best hams in the country are produced.
 Have some lunch while there - try locally caught trout cooked with ham - a real delicacy.

 The Alhambra in Granada is the jewel of the city.

 Formerly a palace, fortress and small city, it was once the residence of Arabic sultans during the 13th and 14th centuries.
 The gardens are amazing, with walkways, fountains and beautiful flowers.
 The complex is rightly now a UNESCO World Heritage Site.

-take a walk along the Granada's Darro river to the gypsy area in Sacromonte.
+Take a walk along Granada's Darro river to the gypsy area in Sacromonte.
 Gypsies have been living in caves here for over 600 years and they hold flamenco shows for the public in the caves.

 Sit back and admire the views

 from your garden over the Tijola valley where lemon and orange trees mingle with olive groves which are sometimes centuries old.

 on the many and varied coves and beaches of the Costa Tropical - Almuñecar, La Herradura, Motril, Salobreña and Calahonda among others .

 The white village of Salobreña